Wallace Thurman, Rising Writing Star from Utah

 Calvary Baptist Church

 The newest home of Calvary Baptist Missionary Church is located at 1090 South State Street in Salt Lake City.
 It was founded by a prayer group of Black women in 1892 who began the worship community in private homes and then moved into a series of different facilities as the congregation continued to grow.
-According to its calvaryslc.com/our-history: “The people worshipped God with great excitement, high energy, moving vigor, spiritual fervor, and call-response participation.”
+According to its website: “The people worshipped God with great excitement, high energy, moving vigor, spiritual fervor, and call-response participation.”

 The church became known for powerful sermons and connections to literature.
 The pastor of the church when Wallace Thurman was born was Reverend James Washington who led the Alexander Dumas Literary Society and published a newspaper.
 In Thurman’s youth, Booker T. Washington was also a guest speaker at the church.
 (Read more about Booker T. Washington through any of these web pages: Booker T. Washington in Virginia, Booker T. Washington in West Virginia, and W.E.B.
 DuBois in Massachusetts.)

 Throughout its history, Calvary Baptist is an example of a thriving Black church that provides a vast number of community services.
 According to its website: “The mission of the Calvary Missionary Baptist Church of Salt Lake City, Utah is to share the gospel with non-believers, to make disciples of the un-churched, and to empower believers to faithful Christian ministry.
 The congregation is determined to help meet the needs, first and foremost, spiritually, but educationally, politically, economically, and socially as well.”

 The growth of Calvary mirrored Black migration to Utah at the turn of the 20th century.
 During Thurman’s years in Utah, Salt Lake City’s Black population tripled to more than 800 (the total population was approximately 50,000).
-Today Salt Lake City has grown to approximately 200,000, including around 4,400 Black residents.
+Today Salt Lake City has grown to approximately 200,000 residents, with relative growth of the Black population.

 Calvary Baptist Church is the third stop on the Utah Author Adventures Trail.